-Honors in Religious Studies requires a minimum of \star 48 and a maximum of \star 72 (senior level) RELIG and approved cross-listed courses.
-Students must take RELIG 200 (\star 3) and RELIG 475 (\star 3).
+Honors in Religious Studies requires a minimum of \star 48 and a maximum of \star 72 (senior level) RELIG and approved cross-listed courses, including RELIG 200 (\star 3), 475 (\star 3), and 499 (\star 6).

-Students are required to take

-- (1) RELIG 499 (★6); and - (2) ★6 senior-level Language other than English which should be related to the student's selected area of concentration and must be approved by the Honors Advisor.
+Students are also required to take $\star 6$ senior-level Language other than English which should be related to the student's selected area of concentration and must be approved by the Honors Advisor.
 (Note: This requirement may be waived if an examination in an approved language is successfully completed.)
 This requirement must normally be completed by the end of the student's third year.

-In addition, students must select one of the following areas of specialization:
+In choosing their courses, students must select one of the following areas of specialization:

-- Area A: Western Religious Traditions: histories, texts, and traditions associated with Judaism, Christianity, and Islam - a. ★15 within Western religious traditions - b. ★9 within Eastern and Native American traditions - c. ★6 within Thematic Studies - (2) Area B: Eastern and Native American traditions: histories, texts, and traditions associated with Hinduism, Buddhism, East Asian, and Native Americans - ★15 within Eastern and Native American traditions - b. ★9 within Western traditions - c. ★6 within Thematic Studies - (3) Area C: Thematic Studies: special topics, approaches, worldviews associated with religions or the study of religion(s) - a. ★15 within Thematic studies - ★9 within Western religious traditions - c. ★9 within Eastern and Native American traditions
+Area 1: Western Religious Traditions: histories, texts, and traditions associated with Judaism, Christianity, and Islam

+- a. ★15 chosen from List A

+- b. ★9 chosen from List B

+- c. ★6 chosen from List C

+- (2) Area 2: Eastern and Native American traditions: histories, texts, and traditions associated with Hinduism, Buddhism, East Asian, and Native American religions

+- a. ★9 chosen from List A

+- b. ★15 chosen from List B

+- c. \star 6 chosen from List C

+- (3) Area 3: Thematic Studies: special topics, approaches, worldviews associated with religions or the study of religion(s)

+- a. ★9 chosen from List A

+- b. ★9 chosen from List B

+- c. ★15 chosen from List C